gadjalin/nail/README.md

 	- An **EventDispatcher**, because you can handle it better
 	- A **Signal/Listener** system, when it really can't wait
 - Strong Types [for strong interfaces](https://www.fluentcpp.com/2016/12/08/strong-types-for-strong-interfaces/)
+    - Additionaly, **Ranged** Numerical values, when you only accept values in a specific range

 ## Coming Soon